phake/phake.github.io/docs/documentation/stubbing.md

 is being stubbed with a different parameter being passed to `addItem()`.
 This a good example of how parameters are also checked whenever Phake looks at a mock object's stub map for answers.
 The default behavior of argument matching is again a loose equality check.
 Similar to how you would use the double equals operator in PHP.
-The other options for argument matching are discussed further in :ref:`method-parameter-matchers-section`.
+The other options for argument matching are discussed further in [Method Parameter Matchers](./method-parameter-matchers.md).

 Stubbing Consecutive Calls
 --------------------------